 Fortunately it's not an either or.
 You can have a functionally healthy spine and enjoy healthy choice foods leading to a long and fulfilling life, not terminated midstream.

 Both mean a willingness to change; your chiropractor needs your help by doing your exercises faithfully, otherwise your subluxations will return next week.
-And you need to consider ways of getting off the black and white diet, meat and potatoes, and that means considering new foods like baba ghanoush and tahini, and flax seeds and all the coloured foods at our disposal.
+And you need to consider ways of getting off the black and white diet, meat and potatoes, and that means considering new foods like baba ghanoush and tahini, and flax seeds and all the coloured fruit and vegetable at our disposal.
 Eggplant recipes should be one of them.

 The spine is very much dependent on healthy arterial and venous networks able to bring fresh nutrients and oxygen to the site of injury, and remove waste products of metabolism.
 Hence the emphasis at Chiropractic Help on ways and means to lower your cholesterol without the use of nasty statins.